EkaterinaKochergina/python_samples/README.md

 # Repository for storing python_samples
-## In the folder Test stored unittests for simple programms that checks correctness of:
+## In the folder 'Tests' stored unittests for simple programms that checks correctness of:
   * in frac.py:
     * factorial calculation
     * grater common delimiter